Degen-dev/Degeneracy/README.md

 # Degeneracy
-Degeneracy is a very lightweight and easy to use proxy site made to combat web filters such as iboss, securly, gogaurdian, and more!
+Degeneracy is a very lightweight and easy to use proxy site made to combat web filters such as iboss, Securly, Goguardian, and more!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Degenerate0001/Degeneracy)
 &nbsp;